House prices in SW1H, London

 How busy the market is, and what kind of homes actually change hands.

-95% of recent sales in SW1H, City Of Westminster were leasehold — overwhelmingly leasehold — expect flats and ground rents.
+Around 25 homes changed hands in SW1H, London in 2025 — busier than the area's average of roughly 21 sales a year over the past decade.
+The busiest recent year was 2023 (45 sales).
+A busy market means more choice coming on, but also more competition — well-priced homes go quickly.
+95% of recent sales in SW1H, London were leasehold — overwhelmingly leasehold — expect flats and ground rents.
 New-build made up 35% of sales, a meaningful pipeline of new supply.

 Inside SW1H: deprivation & demographics